TGX-UM/INTOXICOM_Workshop_5/paper/paper.md

 Background lectures were delivered covering topics such as the landscape of systems toxicology modeling, Adverse Outcome Pathway (AOP) and quantitative models, exposure–health outcome modeling, and the ways in which ELIXIR infrastructures can support modeling workflows.
 These sessions prompted discussions on the identification of relevant ELIXIR resources, including modeling environments, pathway and network resources, curated biological knowledgebases, tooling registries such as bio.tools, and compute and workflow systems.

-The link between systems biology and toxicology can be strengthened through BioModels (ELIXIR), which provides a platform to collect and share computational models.
+The link between systems biology and toxicology can be strengthened through BioModels (ELIXIR) (https://www.biomodels.org/) (Malik-Sheriff et al., 2020), which provides a platform to collect and share computational models.
 However usually publications often fail to describe models in sufficient detail, frequently skipping directly to results, which undermines reproducibility.
 Using standardized formats such as SBML can enhance model usability outside the creator’s environment (e.g., in COPASI).
 Nevertheless, the availability and quality of biocuration may represent a limiting factor for broader adoption and reuse of models.

 ## Case Study 1: Neurodevelopment